 “You tie into a question I get a lot: 'If everybody’s so unhappy with what the president’s done, why don’t you impeach him?’”
 Farenthold said.
 “I’ll give you a real frank answer about that: If we were to impeach the president tomorrow, you could probably get the votes in the House of Representatives to do it.
 But it would go to the Senate, and he wouldn’t be convicted.”

 Farenthold explained that House lawmakers are responsible for voting to bring forth Articles of Impeachment, which would in turn prompt a trial in the Democratic-controlled Senate.
 The congressman then argued that the nation could be damaged if Obama was ultimately found not guilty after an impeachment, though he didn't get specific on just what he thought Obama could be impeached for.

-"What message do we send to America if we impeach Obama and he gets away with what he's impeached for and he's found innocent?
-What do we say he did is ok," Farenthold said.
+“What message do we send to America if we impeach Obama and he gets away with what he’s impeached for and he is found innocent?
+What then do we say is OK?”
+Farenthold said.

 It's unclear exactly which high crimes and misdemeanors Farenthold thinks a majority of the House believe Obama has committed, but broader calls for impeachment have bubbled up in town halls as Republicans address their constituents during the August recess.

 Last week, Rep. Andy Harris (R-Md.) faced a disgruntled constituent who said he wanted to see House Speaker John Boehner (R-Ohio) openly threaten Obama with impeachment if the president did not "start obeying the laws."